oicr-gsi/shesmu/language.md

 name, which will be exported as `shesmu_user_fastqc`, must be unique in the program.
 After the name is the help text.
 Inside the braces, labels can be specified; the values must be strings.

+Additionally, for more serious debugging, the data passing through an olive can be dumped:

+    Run fastqc
+      Where workflow == "BamQC 2.7+"
+      Dump metatype, ius To some_file
+      With {
+        memory = 4Gi,
+        input = path
+      }

+The specified expressions will be dumped to a file.
+The file is defined by a dumper.
+If no dumper exists, the output is sent nowhere.
+This makes it possible to leave `Dump` clauses in production systems without configuring them and without a performance penalty.

 ## Types
 There are a small number of types in the language, listed below.
 Each has